An analogue of Dubrovin's conjecture: Examples

 \section{Examples}

-In this section, we prove that complete intersection Fano manifolds in projective spaces with Fano index grater than one satisfy Dubrovin type conjectures.
-Essentially, the proof has already been known (\cite[\S 5]{ggi}, \cite[\S 8]{gi}).
+In this section, we prove that complete intersection Fano manifolds in projective spaces with Fano index greater than one satisfy Dubrovin type conjectures.
+The proof is similar to the proof of Gamma conjectures for projective spaces (\cite[\S 5]{ggi}).